ATHOS MENABONI

 Athos Rodolfo Giorgio Alessandro Menaboni was born on October 20, 1895, to Averardo and Jenny Neri Menaboni in the Italian port city of Livorno.
 His maternal grandfather, Alessandro Neri, had been a military leader, with Garibaldi, in Italy’s unification movement.
 Menaboni’s father was a successful ship chandler (supplier).
 He also opened the first movie theater and owned the first automobile in his hometown.
 As a result of his father’s bringing home exotic animals given him by clients, young Athos developed the lifelong fascination with birds and other animals, which later became the subjects of his paintings.
 He also often rode his bicycle to nearby Pisa where he admired the city’s art and architecture.
 At the age of nine, he began a formal study of art with private teachers, including Italian marine painter Ugo Manaresi, Belgian muralist Charles Doudelet, and Italian sculptor Pietro Gori.
 He later attended the Academy of Fine Arts in Florence.

 Menaboni had no interest in his father’s business.
 Several years after World War I and his service as a sharpshooter and a pilot in Italy’s armed forces, he left home with a job on the S.S.
 Colthraps (an American freighter under the command of Master John D. Hashagen, who was his father’s friend), with layovers in Tunisia and the Madeira Islands along the way, and then finally landed in the United States in March 1921, eventually becoming an American citizen in 1939.
-After immigrating to America through the port of Norfolk, Virginia (he was sponsored by Hashagen), he settled first in New York City, accepting minor commissions and taking a job for twelve dollars a week decorating candles for churches.
-Four years later he went to Davis Island, in Tampa, Florida, to become the art director, who designed printed advertisement for newspapers and promotional material for real estate developer David P. Davis (a relative of Hashagen, whom he had met while living in New York).
-He even designed the front elevation of an apartment building there.
+After immigrating to America through the port of Norfolk, Virginia (he was sponsored by Hashagen), he settled first in New York City, accepting minor commissions and taking a job for twelve dollars a week decorating candles.
+Three years later he went to Davis Islands, in Tampa, Florida, to become the art director, who designed printed advertisement for newspapers and promotional material for real estate developer David P. Davis (a relative of Hashagen, whom he had met while living in New York).
+He even designed the front elevation of an apartment building (Palace of Florence) there.

 For the first year in Atlanta, Menaboni lived in a downtown Peachtree Street boarding house owned by an uncle of his future wife.
 It was here that, one month after moving in, he met Sara Regina Arnold, of Rome, Georgia, whom he married on August 14, 1928.
 After honeymooning two months in Italy, they rented a small apartment, first on Tenth and later on Eleventh Street.
 In 1939 they bought six acres in Dunwoody, an Atlanta suburb, where in 1942 they built a house.
 This was at 1111 Cook Road, later renamed Crest Valley Drive (they had rented a house on nearby Jett Road before their home was constructed).
 They named their property Valle Ombrosa (Shady Valley) after a town (Vallombrosa) southeast of Florence, Italy, Menaboni’s favorite holiday destination during his boyhood summers.
 Their little estate became a bird sanctuary, complete with its own aviary, a pond, and it also included a greenhouse for the cultivation of Menaboni’s bonsai.
 Husband and wife lived and worked there for the rest of their lives.